Kedify Elastic Autoscaling Datasheet

 Terminal window

-helm upgrade -i keda kedify/keda --namespace keda --create-namespace
+helm upgrade -i keda kedify/keda --namespace keda --create-namespace --version v2.16.0-1

 1. Wait for All the Deployments